JeffreySarnoff/FloatR32s.jl/README.md

  and differential equations.
 Rare exceptions exist, of course.
  > (adapted from W. Kahan)

+ This package implements that Rule-of-Thumb in a highly performant manner.
+ To offer the desired performance, this package works with `Float32` data and provides `Float32` results.
+This is handled automatically; so as long as you are committed to working with data and results that are `Float32s`, all is well.

 ".. the simplest way to evade numerical embarrassment is to perform computation carrying extravagantly